alistairjoelquinn/sn-typescript/README.md

 Some of the data we use in this project can involve large objects.
 Creating an interface for a large object can be a cumbersome process, though I have come up with a solution to this which is far less time consuming.

 [jsonformatter.org](https://jsonformatter.org/json-to-typescript) will convert a JSON object into a TypeScript interface.
-Where nested ojects exist, these will generate sub-interfaces which build the complete type
+Where nested objects exist, these will generate sub-interfaces which build the complete type

 ![JSON Formatter](/md-images/jsonformatter.png)